Gay Country Rank: 1/193

 The charity depends entirely on volunteers, most of who identify as Lesbian, Gay, Bisexual or Trans themselves.

-Coventry held its first Pride festival in 2015, which drew in over 6000 attendees and was hailed as a success, a mark of this success was being nominated as “Best Live event 2015” in the Coventry Telegraph peoples choice awards, Coventry pride has also been nominated as Community organisation – LGBT in the national diversity awards voting is still open for the national diversity awards.
+Coventry held its first Pride festival, which drew in over 6000 attendees and was hailed as a success, a mark of this success was being nominated as “Best Live event 2015” in the Coventry Telegraph peoples choice awards, Coventry pride has also been nominated as Community organisation – LGBT in the national diversity awards voting is still open for the national diversity awards.